JaRoD41/JaRoD41/README.md

   </a>
 </p>

-- 🔭 I’m currently working on creating a React / Typescript Bank application 📈🏦💻💶💳
+- 🔭 I’m currently working on converting an old jQuery HR App into a brand new NextJS / Typescript app 🤘🏻

 ---